Rikidozan/city-in-east-and-southeast-asia/seminars.md

 David Tucker "City Planning Without Cities: Order and Chaos in Utopian Manchukuo" in Mariko Asano Tamanoi ed., *Crossed Histories: Manchuria in the Age of Empire*, 53-81

-Louise Young, *Japan’s Total Empire: Manchuria and the Culture of Wartime Imperialism, Twentieth-Century Japan*  (Berkeley, Calif: University of California Press, 1999), 241-268.
+Joseph R. Allen *Taipei: City of Displacements* (University of Washington Press, 2012), Ch 1 "Mapping the City", 17-41 (P)

 Yishi Liu and Xinying Wang, “A Pictorial History of Changchun, 1898–1962,” *Cross-Currents* 5

+Aaron Moore, *Constructing East Asia: Technology, Ideology, and Empire in Japan’s Wartime Era, 1931-1945* (Stanford University Press, 2013), chapter "Constructing the Continent" - but only the "Urban Technological Imaginaries: The Case of “Pan-Asian” Beijing" section from pp121-135.

+**Elective Reading:**

-Laura Victoir and Victor Zatsepine, eds., *Harbin to Hanoi: The Colonial Built Environment in Asia, 1840 to 1940* (global Connections) (Hong Kong University Press, 2013), chapter on "Mapping Colonial Space".
+A) Laura Victoir and Victor Zatsepine, eds., *Harbin to Hanoi: The Colonial Built Environment in Asia, 1840 to 1940* (global Connections) (Hong Kong University Press, 2013), chapter on "Mapping Colonial Space".

-Aaron Moore, *Constructing East Asia: Technology, Ideology, and Empire in Japan’s Wartime Era, 1931-1945* (Stanford University Press, 2013), chapter on "Constructing the Continent".

-Joseph R. Allen *Taipei: City of Displacements* (University of Washington Press, 2012), Ch 1 "Mapping the City", 17-41
+B) Louise Young, *Japan’s Total Empire: Manchuria and the Culture of Wartime Imperialism, Twentieth-Century Japan*  (Berkeley, Calif: University of California Press, 1999), 241-268.
+(P)

+C) Home, Robert K. Of *Planting and Planning: The Making of British Colonial Cities*.
+Taylor & Francis, 1996.
+Ch 1-2

 **Further Reading**